What is a Rally?

 You can avoid losing money during a market rally, but it entails planning and strategy.
 Here are some guidelines to consider taking advantage of the upward trend in the market:

 Mode of investment

 Consider the situation of the market when investing, especially if you’re into equity mutual funds since these investments are significantly affected by the mood of the market.
 Instead of placing lump sum bets, exercise caution when there’s a bullish market rally.

-Establish a strategy on which asset classes should you pool your money.
-Since the prices of small- and mid-caps tend to increase, and the bets become risky, make sure to allocate your money towards large-cap equity funds as these may be able to maintain portfolio returns during a market rally.
+Establish a strategy on which asset classes to invest in.
+As the prices of small- and mid-caps increase and the bets become risky, consider allocating some of your money towards large-cap equity funds, as these may be able to maintain portfolio returns during a market rally.

 Higher returns are always a welcome idea, but investors also need to consider the other side of the coin, which is risk management.
-Many people would say, “Don’t put all of your eggs in one basket.”
-In stocks and investing, it means making your portfolio as diversified as possible, so you can better manage the risks.
+Many people say, “Don’t put all of your eggs in one basket.”
+In stocks and investing, it means making your portfolio as diversified as possible, so you can better manage risk.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: